Sajanitha/Sajanitha/README.md

 - 👯 I’m looking to collaborate on Open source projects
 - 🎤 I love sharing knowledge with the community
-- 🌱 I’m currently learning  Laravel and c#
+- 🌱 I’m currently learning  web3.0 and MERN stack
 - 💬 Ask me about games or any teach related stuff
 - 🌱interested in exploring new things and technologies
 - 📫 How to reach me: @https://twitter.com/sajanitha